GoogleCloudPlatform/functions-framework-nodejs/README.md

 All without needing to worry about writing an HTTP server or complicated request handling logic.

+> Watch [this video](https://youtu.be/yMEcyAkTliU?t=912) to learn more about the Node Functions Framework.

 # Features

 *   Spin up a local development server for quick testing